Go to main content

 As Harvard Business Review explains, employers have begun to add formal qualification requirements for the same job descriptions in what's become known as "degree inflation."
 It's been the norm to see prerequisites like "bachelor's degree" and "at least 3 years of industry experience" in a job listing.

-These stringent conditions have alienated vast swathes of potentially excellent workers by discarding their applications without a second thought.
+These stringent conditions have alienated vast swaths of potentially excellent workers by discarding their applications without a second thought.
 Rising numbers of organizations have recently realized this and adapted their recruitment process accordingly.

 The "Great Resignation" that began in 2021 saw employees quitting their jobs en masse, resulting in a massive and widespread labor shortage.
 As Entrepreneur explains, employers are coming to understand that if they want to fill their vacancies, they need to look beyond a university transcript.